 So why insulate everywhere else but not install cavity wall insulation?

-Well it’s simple really.
-By filling the gap between the two layers of brickwork you will inevitably create a bridge between the outer and inner layer and the gap is there for a reason!
+Well, it’s simple really.
+By filling the gap between the two layers of brickwork you will inevitably create a bridge between the outer and inner layers and the gap is there for a reason!
 It creates a barrier between hot (inside your home) and cold (the outside temperature) and between the wet outside and dry inside of your home.

 In reality, especially if you live somewhere as wet as we do, that may not always be possible.
 If it’s wet and windy, the exposure to rain may not give the cavity time to dry and therefore the moisture could transfer to the inner wall and into your home.